mIRC-Scripters/mirckb/docs/source/commands/if.rst

 /if
 ===

-The :doc:`conditional statements </intermediate/control_flow_statements.html#conditional_statements>` is a built-in construct capable of comparing a value and executing a set of commands based on the result of that condition.
+The conditional statement is a built-in construct capable of comparing a value and executing a set of commands based on the result of that condition.
 The if statement is used in conjunction with the :doc:`/else </commands/else>` statement and the :doc:`/elseif </commands/elseif>` statement to jump to certain blocks of code depending on the result of the conditional statement that was executed.
-The if statements supports the :doc:`operators </intermediate/control_flow_statements.html#operators>`
+The if statements supports the :ref:`operators`

 Synopsis
 --------